This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - In one breath, blow out as hard as you can into the mouthpiece.

 - Look at the numbered scale.
 Write down the number where the indicator tab stopped.
+This is your peak flow number.

 - Repeat all the steps above 2 more times.
 Write down the numbers each time.